TasteTaste/recipes/sauces-dips-spreads-dressings/redsauce.md

 At this point I measure out 1-cup portions of sauce into ziploc bags to put into the freezer.
 Generally get 7 or 8 cups.
 If you have a really huge dutch oven you might be able to 1.5x or 2x the recipe.

+31 oct 2019: doubled recipe as before.
+Drained the "fresh" portion of tomatoes added at the end.
+Started oven at 300 and gradually reduced to 270.
+Cook time about 15 hours.
+Yield a little over 14 cups.

 31 mar 2019: doubled the recipe, used bigger allclad pot.
 Higher oven temp of 300 seemed required at the beginning.
 Eventually lowered temp to 270.
 Cook time is at least 12 hours.